YasminAMassoud/CodeEvaluationDocs/CodeEvaluationInstructions/README.md

 ‘feat_dataset[run_on_contest_data]_pat[patient_index]_subtract[subtract_mean]’

-If is up to you if you store files directly in these sub-folders or in sub-folders within these sub-folders.
+It is up to you if you store files directly in these sub-folders or in sub-folders within these sub-folders.

 **Additional note:** we will provide you with sample versions of the required files for testing your code.